Camper Information

 • After another mile along the stream, with a cluster of private cabins in view, there will trail signs: follow either trail– the Gabrielino trail to your left has a more gradual gain, rising away from the stream along the Canyon hillside.
 Or the Top of Falls trail goes to your right: this is prettier (closer to the stream and waterfalls) but steeper and tricky in spots.
 So the trail to your left is a better choice for most families, and both come together at Falling Sign Junction anyway.

-• Continue more steeply up toward Spruce Grove; at Fall Sign junction, you’re about halfway to Camp.
-Soon you will arrive at the Cascades, cross the stream and take a break at the picnic table.
+• Continue more steeply up toward Spruce Grove; at Falling Sign junction, you’re about halfway to Camp.
+Soon you will arrive at Cascade Picnic Area, cross the stream and take a break at the picnic table.

-• The full trip is a little over 4.3 miles.
-The trails are moderate to difficult, but most people do not have a problem with the hike if they take their time.
-Also, we have found that children also make it just fine.
-Even the very young ones.
+• The full trip is a little over 4.2 miles.
+The trails are moderate to difficult, and most people don’t have a problem if they take their time.
+Also, we see children do just fine – with appropriate supervision for their safety.